 Graduates of the Th.M.
-I so that they will be able MEANS OF program will have attained DEMONSTRATION 1.1 basic familiarity with a to provide, for the professor of a 5000-level • Transcripts from significant number of seminar in any of these subjects, a prerequisite degree subjects within their area of description of their purposes in taking the • Courses at the 6000 level concentration, as outlined in seminar that would demonstrate their the departmental description readiness to participate in a seminar of the field, designed in the first instance for doctoral students; 1.2 competence in several of to provide for those with knowledge of the • Courses the subjects within their area area a description of how their proposed • Thesis proposal of concentration, thesis topic relates to current scholarly • Thesis discussion of these subjects (such as might be appropriate, for example, for a Th.M. thesis proposal); 1.3 proficiency in one to undertake and complete a project of • Thesis subject specialized research.
+I so that they will be able MEANS OF program will have attained DEMONSTRATION 1.1 basic familiarity with a significant number of subjects within their area of concentration, as outlined in the departmental description of the field, to provide, for the professor of a 5000-level seminar in any of these subjects, a description of their purposes in taking the seminar that would demonstrate their readiness to participate in a seminar designed in the first instance for doctoral students; Transcripts from prerequisite degree Courses at the 6000 level 1.2 competence in several of the subjects within their area of concentration, to provide for those with knowledge of the area a description of how their proposed thesis topic relates to current scholarly discussion of these subjects (such as might be appropriate, for example, for a Th.M. thesis proposal); CoursesThesis proposalThesis 1.3 proficiency in one subject to undertake and complete a project of specialized research. • Thesis